treeverse/lakeFS/docs/use_cases/reproducibility.md

 df = spark.read.parquet("s3://example/296e54fbee5e176f3f4f4aeb7e087f9d57515750e8c3d033b8b841778613cb23”)
 ```

 The ability to reference a specific `commit_id` in code makes reproducing the specific state a data collection, or even multiple collections, simple.
+This has many applications common in data development, such as when doing historical debugging, identifying deltas in a data collection, audit compliance, and more.